 Scholars who are selected for the week-long academy at NASA Langley Research Center are provided transportation, housing, and meals during their stay.

 Complete the requirements located on the Application Instructions page.
-The application deadline is November 10, 2019 at 11:55PM.
-If your application is accepted for the program, you will be notified via email before November 15th and provided with log-in information to begin working on the online curriculum.
+The application deadline is October 25, 2020 at 11:55PM.
+If your application is accepted for the program, you will be notified via email on or before November 6th and provided with log-in information to begin working on the online curriculum.
 Each of the seven modules and final project will be graded using the rubrics at the end of each lesson.
-Scholars are selected for the Summer Academy based on timely completion of all assignments, quality of work, participation in online discussions, and the final grade.
+Scholars are selected for the Summer Academy based on timely completion of all assignments, quality of work, participation in online discussions, and their final grade in the course.